francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/origin/foreign_step2.md

-In the current scenario of the Italian resident population, more than 6.5 million of people have been born in a foreign country - 10% of the total.
-If they were perfectly represented in the Parliament, there would be 60 members with that story.
+Instead, of the 605 MPs, only 13 were born in a foreign country.
+Thus, we can assume that they have a migration story, or at least inherited one.
+These MPs make up just 2% of the entire assembly.